YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 These two issues are often mixed together in the patient’s mind.
 A patient may keep many transplanted hairs but shed native hairs around them.
 Another patient may shed transplanted shafts while the surrounding native hair remains stable.
 The visual result can look similar, but the meaning is different.

-That is why the article on native hair shock loss after hair transplant is a better reference for shedding around the transplanted zone.
+native hair shock loss after hair transplant is a better reference for shedding around the transplanted zone.
 Native shock loss is not the same as transplanted hair shedding, and the treatment conversation may also be different.

 Could retained hairs mean the grafts are dead?